typesandtimes/tale/_posts/2019-05-24-royal-astronomical-society-python.md

-—
+---
 layout: post-with-image
-title: "What the 1884 Royal Astronomical Society Tells Us About Python Today"
+title: "What the Royal Astronomical Society in 1884 Tells Us About Python Today"
 excerpt: "The plainly wrong behavior of a ubiquitous Python library echoes a British astronomical report from 1884."
 image:
   filename: "astronomy-jupyter-pytz.png"
   alt:      "A mash-up of the Monthly Notices of the Royal Astronomical Society report and a Jupyter notebook."
-  caption:  "A mash-up of the Monthly Notices of the Royal Astronomical Society report containing the history of New York City local mean time along with a Jupyter notebook revealing the buggy Python behavior."
+  caption:  "A mash-up of the Monthly Notices of the Royal Astronomical Society report and a Jupyter notebook."
 date: 2019-05-23
 author: "Scott"
 draft: true
-—
+---

 [pytz](http://pytz.sourceforge.net/) is a ubiquitous library in the Python ecosystem for supporting localized datetimes in Python.
-Without using pytz or something like it, there's no way to program around localized datetimes whose offset from UTC _varies over time_.
+Without using pytz or something like it, there's no way to program around localized datetimes whose offset from GMT _varies over time_.
 More concretely, there's no way to write daylight saving time-aware programs in Python without a third-party library like pytz.